AaronLaw/my-setting/Raspberry Pi setup notes.md

     sudo apt-get install update && apt-get install upgrade dpkg

-And now it's ready to be customasation.
+And now it's ready to be customisation.
 For fun! (或是被折磨)

 ### History
 2014-08-06: Initial the system.